natashadoan/macroPAD/README.md

 ## other:
 - this hackpad (and the code in git) is controlled by Python code (Circuit Python)

 - Designed with fun & exhaustion!
-This took me multiple days to get working as it was my first time working with hardware~ Glad I tried and learned!
+This took me multiple days to ge3t working as it was my first time working with hardware~ Glad I tried and learned!